2ptr/Mallet/README.md

 # Mallet
-Mallet is a payload generation tool to convert shellcode into PE droppers.
-It features evasion options with multiple encryption and obfuscation methods for payloads.
-Mallet also includes templates for common C2 framework payloads like Metasploit and Havoc.
+Mallet is a tool to convert raw shellcode payloads into PE droppers.
+It features evasion options with multiple encryption and obfuscation methods and templates for common C2 frameworks.

-Payload execution methods include simple thread execution, remote process injection, and remote thread hijacking.

 ## Usage
 Raw shellcode is read in from a specified file: